starlingbank/developer-resources/README.md

 > A list of useful links, integrations with our banking API and the community projects that have caught our eye.

 ## News & Updates
+#### 13th October 2017
+[Java Library Now Available](https://github.com/rzari/jarling) - Thanks to [Nav Roudsari](https://github.com/rzari) for his work.
+It is now much easier to get started with the Starling API in Java.
 #### 15th June 2017
 [:fire: Moneybox integration goes live](https://www.starlingbank.com/meet-moneybox-saving-investing/) - This allows Moneybox customers to connect their Starling account and bring in transactions to round up.
 #### 15th June 2017